HIFI instrument and calibration web pages

 - A new task hebCorrection has been implemented in HIPE 12.0.
 We warn that the task is still under testing and does not guarantee an accurate correction in all circumstances.

 - The task is described in the following document.
+The mathematical background can be found in this proceeding.
 Unlike the script made available in previous version of HIPE, this task is applicable to any HIFI observing mode.

 - The task needs to work from level 1 data, then reprocess the corrected data up to level 2.5.
 Two example codes are provided here: